Brian Michaelson

-Brian Michaelson (born October 29, 1981) is an American basketball coach, and is currently an assistant coach for Gonzaga University.
+Brian Michaelson (born October 29, 1981) is an American college basketball coach and former player who is an assistant coach at Gonzaga University.

 Biography

 High school career

 Born in Portland, Oregon, Michaelson attended Jesuit High School in Beaverton, where he graduated in 2000.

-As a junior, alongside Mike Dunleavy, Jr., Michaelson averaged 14.5 points and 5.5 rebounds.
+As a junior, alongside Mike Dunleavy Jr., Michaelson averaged 14.5 points and 5.5 rebounds.
 He was named All-Metro and State 4A Tournament second-team, as well as honorable mention All-State.
 He helped Jesuit win the Oregon State 4A Tournament with a 26–2 record.

 As a senior, Michaelson proved he could be a strong force for Jesuit and lead them to victory, even though the team lost the state's player of the year and Duke signee, Mike Dunleavy, to graduation.
 Despite overcoming significant height disadvantage, Michaselson led Jesuit to a win over the nation's consensus number 1 high school team in the country, Rice of New York, in the Les Schwab Oregon Holiday Invitational.
 Michaelson scored 22 of his 30 points in the second half in a 75–62 win over Rice, earning himself MVP of the tournament.
 For the season, Michaelson averaged 19.8 points and 5.5 rebounds and led Jesuit to the semifinals of the Oregon State Class 4A Tournament and a 26–2 record.
 He was named Metro League Player of the Year, first-team All-State, and State 4A Tournament first-team.